This module enables the user of Graph for Scala to seamlessly integrate predefined

 or custom constraints.
 A constraint aims at enforcing any graph properties during the whole lifetime

-that are not adequately enforceable by the type system.
+of a Graph that are not adequately enforceable by the type system.

-Examples for common constraints are Connected
+Examples for common constraints are Connected, Acyclic, Tree, Planar etc.

 Based on this module you are free to implement your own custom constraint to cover your domain-specific requirements.

-Predefined constraints are placed in scalax.collection.constrained.constraints
+Predefined constraints are placed in scalax.collection.constrained.constraints.

 We certainly appreciate your contributing any additional constraint that may be of interest to the community.

-s you need to change your import
+To take advantage of constrained Graphs you need to change your import and

-pass any predefined or custom constraint at Graph
+pass any predefined or custom constraint at Graph creation time like:

 import scalax.collection.GraphPredef._ import scalax.collection.GraphEdge._ import scalax.collection.constrained.mutable.Graph import scalax.collection.constrained.constraints.Connected implicit val conf: Config = Connected val e = Graph(1 ~ 2, 3 ~ 4) // Graph() val g = Graph(1 ~ 2, 2 ~ 4) // Graph(1, 2, 4, 1~2, 2~4) g += 3 // Graph(1, 2, 4, 1~2, 2~4) g += 2 ~ 3 // Graph(1, 2, 3, 4, 1~2, 2~3, 2~4)